Samialsayadi/Data-Analytics-/README.md

 # Data Analytics
-# Read and write from SQL by using Panadas
+# Read and write from SQL by using Pandas

 you can download PostgreSQL by https://www.postgresql.org/download/